ArcetriAdaptiveOptics/arte/docs/dataelab.rst

-The elaboration library is based on the concept of *tag*: a name for a file collection corresponding to a snapshot of the system state, contaning both istantaneus sampling of slow-varying data (e.g. seeing measurements) and time series of fast varying data (pixel frames, DM commands, etc), usually a few hundreds or thousands of samples each.
+The elaboration library is based on the concept of *tag*: a name for a file collection corresponding to a snapshot of the system state, contaning both istantaneus sampling of slow-varying data (e.g. seeing measurements) and time series of fast-varying data (pixel frames, DM commands, etc), usually a few hundreds or thousands of samples each.
 A tag is typically a timestamped directory containing a list of FITS or numpy files for time series, and other text or binary files